sunfounder/x-sense-hat/docs/source/Read_from_Mpu9250.rst

   :width: 250
   :align: center

-The data printed by the Print function will appear in the Debug Monitor on the left.
+After clicking on the **bug** icon in the bottom left corner, the data printed by the print function will appear in the Debug Monitor.
-In other interfaces, you can also click on the Debug Monitor in the upper right corner.

 .. image:: img/tip40.png
   :width: 400